miladsoft/whitepaper/WHITEPAPER.md

 * What specific features and benefits does the system provide that address the identified problems?
 * How does the system differ from existing solutions?
 * What is the competitive advantage of this blockchain system and cryptocurrency?

+### **Scalability:**
+Blockcore, a novel approach to addressing the scalability issue in cryptocurrencies, offers multiple solutions to the limitations of traditional blockchain systems like Bitcoin.
+These solutions work together to mitigate the problems associated with transaction volumes, block sizes, and centralization of mining power, making the platform more attractive for businesses and organizations.
+Here's a summary of the key features that address these issues:

+1. Configurable private blockchains: Blockcore allows organizations to create and manage their own private blockchains, tailoring block sizes to suit their specific needs and available resources.
+This customization enables businesses to optimize their blockchain's performance without being constrained by a single, global blockchain.

+2. Host chain and dedicated ledgers: Blockcore operates on a host chain from which businesses can deploy their own ledgers based on their specific requirements.
+This structure provides the versatility of an extensive 2.0 platform combined with the full control of a private chain, which is secured by the host blockchain but managed by the owning organization.

+3. Proof-of-Stake consensus: Blockcore employs a Proof-of-Stake (PoS) consensus mechanism, aligning the interests of end-users (businesses) and network security providers (full nodes).
+This allows businesses to run their own nodes without the overheads associated with specialized mining hardware, reducing the barriers to entry and preventing centralization of mining power.

+4. Anti-bloat measures: To ensure the main chain remains lightweight and efficient, Blockcore implements a series of measures to combat bloat.
+This ensures that the host chain's primary purpose is to secure child chains, keeping the overall system streamlined and manageable.

+In summary, Blockcore addresses the scalability and centralization issues faced by traditional blockchain systems like Bitcoin through the use of configurable private blockchains, a host chain with dedicated ledgers, a PoS consensus mechanism, and anti-bloat measures.
+These features make it an attractive option for businesses and organizations seeking a more efficient, secure, and adaptable blockchain solution.

 ### **Technical details:**